ndipatri/tRacket/particle/workbench/tRacket/README.md

 My IFTTT account has been configured with two Applets.
 The first detects a change in the Adafruit.io 'occupancy' feed and then passes that data in a webhook back to the second Applet which responds by formulating the above message and posting a Tweet.

-Configuring these two Applets it's rather tedious and involves the following details:
+Configuring these two Applets is rather tedious and involves the following details:

 #### Two Applets are needed. ####